 Zechariah is the founder and contributor of Contingency Media.

-When I was a young child, I wondered less about what I wanted to do, and more so dreamed about everything I possibly could do.
-And many things that I couldn’t possibly ever do.
+As I was a child, I wondered less about what I wanted to do, and more so dreamed about everything I possibly could do.

-I learned about the tropics early on in my education, and thought about how great it would be if I could collect enough balloons to fly to Jamaica.
-This was before the movie Up!
+I learned about island nations early in my education, and I thought about how great it would be if I could collect enough balloons to fly to far away islands.
+This was before the movie Up.

-It’s no wonder that the Disney Pixar movie ended up giving me so much nostalgia.
+It’s no wonder that the Disney Pixar movie ended up giving me such a sense of nostalgia.
 It captured some essence of that wonder to do the impossible.
 My dreams weren’t always so far fetched, but they were often quite grand.

 I had focused for so long on becoming an author, it took some time before I realized what I wanted to do next.
 In the meantime, however, I hadn’t stopped dreaming.
 Before becoming an author, I achieved many micro-dreams that I didn’t realize I had.

-In the range of 10-13 years of age, I was very involved with online communities.
-I became part of one fan community in particular, and soon saw it disbanded.
-The adult who maintained it could no longer keep it up.
-There was some notice, so I started to plan.
+As a pre-teen, I was very involved with online communities.
+One particularly formative experience was when I became part of a LEGO fan community.
+It was an incredible collaboration center for young builders.
+But I soon saw it disbanded.
+The adult who maintained it could no longer do so.
+There was some advance notice, so I started to plan.
 I started to learn.
-I sought out what I believed at the time were the best web hosts for communities, and began to learn web administration and all that’s entailed.
+I sought out what I believed were the best web hosts for communities, and I began to learn web design, administration, and all that’s entailed.

 During my early web design years, I also learned as much as I could about graphics design, game design, film production, and music production.
 After all, it was important to me that I create dynamic content that would engage my first time website visitors and loyal community members.